nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### What is Review editing feature about?

-The Edit Review mechanism is facilitated by `REditCommandParser` and `REditCommand`.
+The edit review mechanism is facilitated by `REditCommandParser` and `REditCommand`.
 This feature allows the user to edit a review after it has been created.

 `REditCommandParser.parse()` - parses the user input and returns a `REditCommand` object. `REditCommand.execute()` - creates a new `Review` object based on the parsed user input and calls `Model.setReview()` to replace the old `Review` object with the new `Review` object.